jonlpersson/ed-latimore/site/_posts/2021-12-22-everything-you-need-to-know-to-get-into-boxing.md

 While nothing gets you in shape for fighting but actually fighting, the following is a list of the things you should be able to do before you enter the gym.
 An explanation will follow.

-* [**Run 2 miles in under 16 minutes.**](/proper-running-form/) Boxing is an aerobic sport and you’ll need the cardio to train for hours.
+* **Run 2 miles in under 16 minutes.** Boxing is an aerobic sport and you’ll need the cardio to train for hours.
 * **At least 6 100-meter sprints with no more than a 30-second break in between.** This trains the body’s anaerobic system and improves your [body’s ability to use oxygen under intense duress.](https://www.healthline.com/health/vo2-max#increasing-vo%E2%82%82-max)
 * **Jump rope for at least 15 minutes straight.** This is more mental than physical.
 We’re concerned with your ability to do something physical without a break in concentration.
 * **Do 50 sit-ups in a row and push-ups in a row.** You need strong abs to deal with body blows, transfer force, and help you keep your balance.
-Strong arms help transfer force from your your core into your fist and makes you better able to defend.
+Strong arms help transfer force from your core into your fist and make you better able to defend.
 We test the strength this way because everything in boxing is about endurance instead of raw strength.

 I can’t imagine that any gym will actually test if you can perform these feats before they let you train, but being at this level of conditioning makes it easier to box.
 A coach will see that it will take less work to get you ready to fight.
 You’ll also be able to start sparring faster, which means you’ll learn how to fight faster.